sequenceiq/blog-test/source/_posts/2014-10-20-cascading-on-tez.markdown

 ``` java
 FlowConnector flowConnector = new Hadoop2TezFlowConnector(properties);
 ```

 After that we do the algorithm part of the flow.
 We need an input and output which comes as command-line arguments.
-We are going to work on CSV files for the sake of simplicity, so we have to use the `TextDelimited` scheme.
+We are going to work on CSV files for the sake of simplicity, so we will use the `TextDelimited` scheme.
 Also we need to define our input pipe and taps (`source/sink`).
 Suppose that we want to count the occurrences of users and keep them only if they occur more than once.
-We can compute this with 2 [GroupBy](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N205A3), 1 [Every](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N20438) and 1 [Each](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N20438) operations.
+We can compute this with 2 [GroupBy](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N205A3), 1 [Every](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N20438) and 1 [Each](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N20438) operation.
-First, we group by user ids (count them with every operation), then in the second grouping we need to sort on the whole data set (by `count`) and use [Filter](http://docs.cascading.org/cascading/2.5/javadoc/cascading/operation/Filter.html) operation to remove the unneeded lines. (here we grouping by `Fields.NONE`, that means we take all data into 1 group, in other words we force to use 1 reducer)
+First, we group by user ids (count them with every operation), then in the second grouping we need to sort on the whole data set (by `count`) and use the [Filter](http://docs.cascading.org/cascading/2.5/javadoc/cascading/operation/Filter.html) operation to remove the unneeded lines. (here we grouping by `Fields.NONE`, that means we take all data into 1 group, in other words we force to use 1 reducer)

 ``` java
         final String inputPath = args[0];